Venus Williams: Fight for equal prize money

-Despite years of protesting by tennis pioneer Billie Jean King and others, the French Open and Wimbledon still refused to pay women's and men's players equally through all rounds in 2005.
-In 2005, Williams met with officials from both tournaments, arguing that female tennis players should be paid as much as male tennis players.
+Despite years of protests by tennis pioneer Billie Jean King and others, the French Open and Wimbledon still refused to pay women's and men's players equally through all rounds as of 2005.
+That year, Williams privately met with officials from both tournaments, arguing for complete equal prize money.

-The turning point was an essay published in The Times on the eve of Wimbledon in 2006.
-In it, Williams accused Wimbledon of being on the "wrong side of history".
-In response, British Prime Minister Tony Blair and members of Parliament publicly endorsed Williams's arguments.
+The turning point was an essay by Williams published in The Times on the eve of Wimbledon in 2006, in which she accused Wimbledon of being on the "wrong side of history".
+British Prime Minister Tony Blair and members of Parliament publicly endorsed Williams's arguments.
 Later that year, the Women's Tennis Association and UNESCO teamed for a campaign to promote gender equality in sports, asking Williams to lead the campaign.
-Under enormous pressure, Wimbledon announced in February 2007 that it would award equal prize money to all competitors in all rounds, and the French Open followed suit a day later.
+Under enormous pressure, Wimbledon announced in February 2007 that it would award equal prize money to all competitors in all rounds; the French Open followed suit a day later.
 In the aftermath, the Chicago Sun-Times cited Williams as "the single factor" that "changed the minds of the boys" and a leader whose "willingness to take a public stand separates her not only from most of her female peers, but also from our most celebrated male athletes".
 Williams herself commented, "Somewhere in the world a little girl is dreaming of holding a giant trophy in her hands and being viewed as an equal to boys who have similar dreams."

-Williams herself became the first woman to benefit from the equalization of prize money at Wimbledon, as she won the 2007 tournament and was awarded the same amount as the male winner Roger Federer.
+Williams herself became the first woman to benefit from equal prize money at Wimbledon, as she won the 2007 edition and was awarded the same amount as the men's champion, Roger Federer.
 Williams's fight for equality was documented in Nine for IX, Venus Vs. It premiered on July 2, 2013.